ayoung09/jvl/SOLUTIONS.md

 ## 2. Abstraction, DRY, and Best Practices

 --- Note: While I understand the principal of Fat Models, Skinny Controllers, due to my unfamiliarity with Ruby on Rails, I was unable to complete this refactor within the given time constraints.
+Much of my time was spent researching/reading documentation about Ruby/Rails, so I thank you for the learning opportunity.
 Conceptually, I would move the average calculations being done on the controller to the game_performance model.

 ## 3. Background Jobs (Optional)